 What is a Counter Stool?

 A counter stool is described as a type of restaurant seating where one can comfortably sit behind a counter.
 Counter stools can be used on bar counters, adjustable height restaurant tables, kitchen tops or in any dining area.
 The top is normally designed in a way that is accessible to patrons who are sitting or standing.
 In other words, counter stools need to be tall enough or higher than a regular height restaurant table.
 Standard height for a counter height on the average stands 36" above floor level.
-Naturally, a counter stool will measure 24" to 27" from the ground up.
+Naturally, a counter stool seat will measure 24" to 27" from the ground up.

 Because bar counters and (counter height) restaurant tables stand between 35" to 37" tall, pairing them with counter stools that measure 24" to 27" tall will put guests at the perfect height for dining, socializing, or sipping on a cup of coffee.
 Because they easily tuck neatly underneath the table, these stools are recommended for dining/restaurant tables located in cramped spaces.
-Tables that sit lower than counters at the height between 28" to 30" will require stools that stand 16" to 23" high.
+Tables that sit lower than counters at the height between 28" to 30" will require regular chairs that stand 16" to 23" high.

 What is a Bar Stool?

 A bar stool is a tall chair that is usually featured with footrests offering support to the user’s feet.
 Height and narrowness of restaurant bar stools are determined by their stability for use as regular and bar height tables at bars, lounges and pubs.
 As suggested by the name, bar stools are exclusively designed at bars though nowadays you can find them at kitchen counters.
 The standard height for a bar height table top typically measures 40" to 42" from the floor.
-Seat of a bar stool seat should be somewhat between 29" and 30" from the floor.
+Height of a bar stool seat should be somewhat between 29" and 30" from the floor.
 Restaurant bar stools with those dimensions allow customers to comfortably use the counter or bar height table surface for eating and drinking while providing enough room for your knees.

 Odd Dimensions and Elbow Room